Food Safety FAQs

 Food safety certificates do not expire as they are not a legal requirement.
 However, it is considered best practice as it demonstrates your commitment to food safety e.g. employees having suitable training and knowledge.

-Food hygiene inspections are carried out by Environmental Health Officers and Trading Standards Officers.
+Food safety laws are enforced by local authorities, primarily through their Environmental Health and Trading Standards departments.

 What are the major food allergens?